margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## A Waterfall ##
 The water rapidly moving down into the pool with endless possibilities, roaring into the river, and pouring into the pull.
-Wlaking up to it, I feel the spray and the foam on my cheek.
+Walking up to it, I feel the spray and the foam on my cheek.
 The beautiful cascade of blue material forever flows on and on in a cycle.

 <br>